 Evaluate controlled folder access

 Controlled folder access is a feature that helps protect your documents and files from modification by suspicious or malicious apps.
-Controlled folder access is supported on Windows Server 2019 as well as Windows 10 clients.
+Controlled folder access is supported on Windows Server 2019 and Windows 10 clients.

-It is especially useful in helping to protect your documents and information from ransomware that can attempt to encrypt your files and hold them hostage.
+It is especially useful in helping protect against ransomware that attempts to encrypt your files and hold them hostage.

-This topic helps you evaluate controlled folder access.
+This article helps you evaluate controlled folder access.
 It explains how to enable audit mode so you can test the feature directly in your organization.

 Use audit mode to measure impact